Open Up Resources curricula are free—so you can afford to invest in your team’s learning and success.

 Hear from early users of the curriculum about the role of PD in their success below.

-The Illustrative Mathematics 6–8 Math program is designed to elevate math practice, and success starts with supporting teachers with any necessary practice shifts.
+The Open Up Resources 6–8 Math program, authored by Illustrative Mathematics, is designed to elevate math practice, and success starts with supporting teachers with any necessary practice shifts.

 We take a scaffolded approach to PD, meeting teachers where they are in their practice and building on their prior knowledge.